-The Public Consultation on Remote Working indicated an interest in further information on who can work remotely, and whether remote working needs to be written into an employment contract.
 According to the WRC, there is no legislation providing for a right to remote working.
 Currently, an employer decides the location of an employees’ place of work, and this should be included in the Terms and Conditions of employment following mutual agreement.

-Organisation of Working Time
+Organisation of Working Time Act

 Employers have a legal responsibility to keep records of employees’ hours worked under the Organisation of Working Time Act 1997.
 Employers must ensure that their employees receive proper breaks within the day, as well as their daily and weekly rest.
 Employees also must receive their statutory entitlement to annual leave and public holiday entitlements.
 Employers should consider if their usual method of monitoring working hours is suitable for remote working.
 In this context, a time management system to record time and attendance is advisable.
-The WRC has published an explanatory booklet for employers and employees (PDF) detailing their responsibilities under the Organisation of Working Time Act.
+The WRC has published OWT guidance for employers and employees detailing their responsibilities under the Organisation of Working Time Act.

-As part of the National Remote Work Strategy, and following a Public Consultation on the right to disconnect the WRC introduced a Code of Practice on the right to disconnect on 1 April 2021.
+As part of the National Remote Work Strategy and following a public consultation on the right to disconnect the WRC introduced a Code of Practice on the right to disconnect on 1 April 2021.
 The Code includes guidance for employees and employers on best practice and employee disengagement outside normal working hours.

 Equipment provision, home expenses and tax reliefs

 Currently there is no legislation governing costs associated with remote working.
 The WRC has indicated that, in remote working arrangements, costs are generally agreed by the parties and provided for as part of the Terms and Conditions of Employment or a contract of employment.